WICG/scheduling-apis/PrioritizedPostTask.md

 and serialization overhead.
 And apps and frameworks have been investing heavily in the cooperative scheduling model to great success (e.g. React concurrent mode).

+## Security Considerations

+**Note**: This section summarizes [this much longer exploration](PostTaskSecurity.md).

+The main security concern is whether or not the API adds new surfaces to perform side-channel attacks, specifically for same-process cross-origin iframes.
+This might be a concern because `postTask`

+1. exposes priorities, which influence the order in which tasks run
+2. allows tasks to be posted with a delay

+The two main attacks we consider here are whether `postTask` leaks any new information through priorities, and  whether prioritized delayed tasks can be used as a new high-resolution timing source.

+**Information Leaks from Priorities**

+There do not appear to be any new information leaks caused by this API, specifically it doesn't appear possible for a frame to infer the priorities of tasks running in other frames by staging a timing-based attack and exploiting the ordering guarantees of the API.

+Attackers can attempt to learn priorities of other tasks in the system by queuing `postTask` tasks that are expected to run consecutively, e.g. two `'user-blocking'` tasks, and determining if they did run consecutively.
+If they didn't, then the UA chose another task in between.
+But since the UA is [free to choose between prioritized and unprioritized task sources](#scheduling-between-prioritized-tasks-and-other-task-sources), the attacker can't know what type of task type was run.
+The same applies to posting consecutive tasks of priority N and N-1.

+**Potential for high-res timing**

+Since `postTask` has a delay parameter, there is concern that it can be used to implement a high-resolution timer.
+But `postTask`'s delay parameter follows that of `setTimeout`'s, where delay is expressed in whole milliseconds (the minimum non-zero delay being 1 ms), and there is no guarantee that tasks will run exactly when the delay expires since tasks are queued when the delay expires, and UAs can add additional delay.
+This makes it unlikely that `postTask` can be used as a high resolution timing source.

 ## Further Reading / Viewing